De De Pyaar De 2: Development and casting

-The film's script was finalized in August 2023, while the official announcement was made in March 2024.
-The film is directed by Anshul Sharma replacing Akiv Ali, with Ajay Devgn and Rakul Preet Singh returning as Ashish Mehra and Ayesha Khurana Anil Kapoor was initially signed to play Ayesha's father, but later opted out and was replaced by R. Madhavan.
-Choreographer Raju Khan and Ganesh Acharya have done choreography for the film.
-Meezaan Jafri joined the cast as an character who tries to distract Ayesha from Ashish.
+A potential script for a sequel to De De Pyaar De (2019) was finalized in August 2023, while the official announcement was made in March 2024.
+Anshul Sharma, who had served as a creative producer on the prequel, was announced as director, replacing editor Akiv Ali, who made his directorial debut with the prequel, with Ajay Devgn and Rakul Preet Singh reprising their roles.
+Anil Kapoor was initially signed to play Ayesha's father, but later opted out in favour of War 2 and was replaced by R. Madhavan.
+Editor Chetan M. Solanki, who made his principal debut alongside Ali on the prequel after having worked as his associate, returned to serve as editor.
+Choreography for the songs was handled by Raju Khan and Ganesh Acharya.
+Meezaan Jafri joined the cast, marking his first major collaboration with his father Jaaved Jaaferi, who also appeared in the prequel.

 Filming

-Principal photography commenced in June 2024 at Mehboob Studio, Mumbai, Maharashtra, with next schedules set to happen in Punjab and London.
-The first Punjab schedule in Patiala was completed in September–October 2024 but it ended early as Sharma contracted dengue fever.
+Principal photography commenced in June 2024 at Mehboob Studio, Mumbai, Maharashtra, with the next schedules set to happen in Punjab and London.
+The first Punjab schedule in Patiala was completed in September–October 2024 but ended early as Sharma contracted dengue fever.
 The second Punjab schedule of the film was started in January and completed in February 2025.
+During the filming, with half of the film complete, Singh suffered from a spinal injury that kept her bedridden for 40 days.
+She resumed shooting after a three-month break and completed the shooting lying on a physio bed.

 Soundtrack

 The film's soundtrack was composed by Yo Yo Honey Singh, Jaani, Aditya Dev–Payal Dev, Avvy Sra and Sagar Bhatia, with lyrics written by Kumaar, Sagar Bhatia, Jaani, Karan Aujla and Yo Yo Honey Singh.
 The first single "Raat Bhar", a duet, was released on 22 October 2025.
-The second single "Jhoom Sharaabi" was released on 29 October 2025.
-The third single "3 Shaukk" was released on 4 November 2025.
+The second single "Jhoom Sharaabi" was released on 29 October 2025, which was recreated from the 1974 film 5 Rifles The third single "3 Shaukk" was released on 4 November 2025.